mosn/layotto/docs/en/start/wasm/start.md

 ### Dynamic Load

-We can specify the WASM file to load in `./demo/faas/config.json` config file:
+We can specify the WASM file to be loaded in `./demo/faas/config.json` config file:

 ```json
 "config": {